Poldowski: Death

 She later became seriously ill with pneumonia, her right lung was removed, and she died of a heart attack on 28 January 1932, in London, aged 52.

 Music

-Poldowski was a gifted composer of songs, and her style shows strong influences of Claude Debussy.
+Poldowski was a gifted composer of songs; her style shows strong influences of Claude Debussy.
 She set 22 French texts of Paul Verlaine, as well as English texts by William Blake, W. B. Yeats, Alfred, Lord Tennyson and others.